Affiliate Ad Disclosure: We’re reader-supported. When you buy via our links, we earn commissions. Learn more.

 Downtown San Diego is commonly referred to as the Gaslamp District.
 It is right near the Airport, Petco Park, San Diego Zoo, USS Midway Museum, and the Harbor.

 Those looking to do a lot of sightseeing on foot or take a quick drive to surrounding districts will enjoy the ease of staying in the San Diego Gaslamp.
-Downtown has a great Little Italy Dog Park that’s close to Hotel Del Coronado, and a Kona Island Paws Package at Kona Kai on Shelter Island.
+Downtown has a great Little Italy Dog Park that’s.
+Guests can enjoy the Kona Island Paws Package at Kona Kai Resort & Spa on Shelter Island.

 For a convenient location that’s close to many of the city’s finest attractions, I highly recommend staying at the Pendry San Diego.
 They have a rooftop swimming pool for humans, and a luxurious pet bed and dog bowl included during your stay.